 The "aphe" (pardon) and "katharise" (cleansing) are just fact.
 They apply to us if we "are avowing" the fact that we have sinned.
 They don't apply if we aren't.

-If you acknowledge that you have sinned, the pardon and the cleansing are "now" and "past" and "future" and apply.
+If you acknowledge that you have sinned, the pardon and the cleansing apply to you.
 If you do not acknowledge that you have sinned, the pardon and cleansing don't apply.
 In the latter case, by not acknowledging that you have sinned, you must also reject that Jesus paid the price, or else you believe that he paid the price in vain, because there was nothing to pay for if you did not sin.
 In that case, you are not a believer.